 - 1. The Chief Officer of Police for the Doncaster District. - 2.
-Representatives of the holders of the various licences for premises within the Borough who will be affected by this Policy; - 3.
-Persons/bodies representing the interests of persons likely to be affected by this Policy.
+Representatives of persons who appear to the Authority to represent the interests of persons carrying on gambling businesses within the Borough. - Persons/bodies that appear to the Authority to represent the interests of persons likely to be affected by the exercise of Authority's functions under the Act.